CoNarrative/glujs-guide-built/the-view-model-in-full.md

 #### Lists and stores

 You might have noticed above that `mtype` for assetsList is 'list'.
-The gluJS list object fills in a gap left by frameworks like ExtJS.
+The GluJS list object fills in a gap left by frameworks like ExtJS.
 Many times you do not need a full `store` with support for proxies, flattening of json objects through a reader, and the other facilities provided by a store.
 You just need a simple observable list that can notify components when an item is added or removed.
 That's exactly what the 'list' provides.

 While a list can contain any value, the most powerful use for a `list` class is when the list contains view models of its own.
 That naturally can be bound to a set of tabs, cards, or even panels laid-out horizontally or vertically on the screen ('repeaters').
 For instance, if you want to dynamically add tabs (we'll call them *screens* below) based on different selections of the user, then the view model might look like the following: